Editor’s Note: This article is from June of 2018 but is relevant due to Trump raising human trafficking as a reason for his border.

 More than nine in 10 people have Hispanic roots in the fast-growing Valley, and traffic clogs the imposing port-of-entry bridges spanning the Rio Grande from Mexico.

-Factbox: Tighter security, immigration crackdown boost trafficking concerns along U.S.–Mexico border
+Factbox: Tighter security, immigration crackdown boost trafficking concerns along U.S.– border

 Signs in Spanish hawk Mexican fare at cantinas and taquerias, where stray dogs hunt for scraps.